Written by Eileen Carey

 Whether they end up becoming musicians, artists, graphic designers, or something else that allows them to use their creativity, I want them to always know that their creative urges ought to be embraced and acted upon as often as possible.
 They are, in short, a gift.

 2. Having kids forces me to work as hard as I can to make my music career successful.

 To be honest, having children has helped me a great deal in thinking about my music as a business.
 This is no longer merely a hobby, and it can’t be.
-I can’t go on tour and lose money on every show, or pay to play.
-I have to sell a certain amount of merchandise.
-I have to come home with a profit.
+I can’t go on tour and lose money on every show or pay to play.
+I have to sell a certain amount of merchandise and come home with a profit.
 The reason is that I am not doing this just for myself.
 That type of pressure is a good one in that it can really motivate you.